mqchen/taskhub/README.md

 const { Server } = require('taskhub');

 const hub = new Server({
-  port: 9999,
+  port: 8080,
-  taskStartTimeout: 100, // if hub waits longer than this for subscribing services the task has failed.
-NOT IMPLEMENTED YET.
+  // If hub waits longer than this for subscribing clients
+  // the task has failed.
+Default value.
+Can be overridden per task.
+  // NOT IMPLEMENTED YET.
+  taskStartTimeout: 100,
+  // IF a task takes longer than this to finish (either success or error)
+  // hub will consider the task has failed and emit fail message.
+  // Can be overridden per task.
+  // NOT IMPLEMENTED YET.
-  taskEndTimeout: 1000 * 60 // default max time a task can run, override per  task basis.
-NOT IMPLEMENTED YET.
+  taskEndTimeout: 1000 * 60
 });

-hub.addCredential('mailer', {
+hub.addCredentials('emailer', {
+  // The client's authentication key
   key: '---super-secret-key---',
-  subPermissions: [ 'mail:send-bulk' ], // what the service is allowed to listen to.
-NOT IMPLEMENTED YET.
+  // The actions the client is allowed to subscribe to.
-  pubPermissions: [ 'log:error', 'log:warn', 'log:info', 'googlemaps' ], // what the service is allowed to emit.
-E.g. 'log' so that it can log stuff. 'googlemaps' to ask another service for geocoding there.
-NOT IMPLEMENTED YET.
-  maxInstances: 1 // only allow one simultaneous instance from this service.
-If > 1 hub will distribute events to each connection by round robin.
-NOT IMPLEMENTED YET.
+  // NOT IMPLEMENTED YET.
+  subPermissions: [ 'email/bulk:send' ],
+  // The actions it is allowed to publish/start tasks for.
+  // Here is can mail:send, and it can do everything under geocode,
+  // such as weather:forecast, weather/metno:forecast
+  // NOT IMPLEMENTED YET.
+  pubPermissions: [ 'email:send', 'weather' ],
+  // Specify how many connections of this client is allowed.
+  // NOT IMPLEMENTED YET.
+  maxConnections: 1
 });

 hub.start(); // Open for business